calebmsword/clone-deep/README.md

 `cloneDeep` can take a customizer which allows the user to support custom types.
 This gives the user considerable power to extend or change `cloneDeep`'s functionality.

-Here is an example of how we can use `cloneDeep` to properly clone objects which contain a custom class which has a [private property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties).
+Here is how we can use `cloneDeep` to clone objects containing custom classes with a [private property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties).

 ```javascript
 import cloneDeep from "./clone-deep.js";